camligo/trivia/README.md

 - Minor fixes to styling code
 - Updated game entity
 - Stored questions as an array in the frontend to send to backend
+- Updates backend to store questions as a concatenated string